kubos/kubos/docs/working-with-the-iobc.md

-# User Applications on the ISIS iOBC
+# Working with the ISIS IOBC

 [TOC]

-# User Applications on the ISIS iOBC {#user-applications-on-the-isis-iobc}
+# Working with the ISIS IOBC {#working-with-the-isis-iobc}

+This document is intended as an introductory guide for creating, loading, and using Kubos projects and other files within the user space of KubOS Linux on the ISIS iOBC.

 ## Reference Documents {#reference-documents}

 ### iOBC Documentation

-The ISIS-OBC Quickstart Guide should have been packaged with the iOBC and is a useful document for learning what each of the hardware components are, how to connect them, and what drivers need to be installed to support them.
+The *ISIS-OBC Quickstart Guide* should have been packaged with the iOBC and is a useful document for learning what each of the hardware components are, how to connect them, and what drivers need to be installed to support them.

 ### Kubos Documentation